GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

 framework author and you recognize some of the problems we tackled in your technology, we hope our findings would inspire you to apply similar performance optimizations.

-For a comprehensive list of the improvements we've been working on check web.dev/aurora.
-There you can find a comprehensive list of the work we've been doing in the space of optimization for Core Web Vitals in the post [Introducing Aurora](/introducing-aurora/#what-has-our-work-unlocked-so-far).
+Find out more about the improvements at [web.dev/aurora](/aurora).
+You can find a comprehensive list of the optimization work we've been doing for Core Web Vitals in the post [Introducing Aurora](/introducing-aurora/#what-has-our-work-unlocked-so-far).